cnourrcier/mern-stack-backend/readme.md

 - Helmet: Helps secure Expess apps by setting HTTP response headers.
 - Express Mongoose Sanitize: Express 4.x middleware which sanitizes user-supplied data to prevent MongoDB Operator Injection.
 - hpp: Protect against HTTP parameter pollution attacks.
+- CORS: A node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.

 ## Project Structure